aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

   As we choose using Jest, we need to delete Jasmine and Karma of the project.

-  For removing Jasmine and Karma from the project, run `pnpm remove karma karma-chrome-launcher karma-coverage karma-jasmine karma-jasmine-html-reporter` and `pnpm remove jasmine-core @types/jasmine`.
+  To remove Jasmine and Karma from the project, run `pnpm remove karma karma-chrome-launcher karma-coverage karma-jasmine karma-jasmine-html-reporter` and `pnpm remove jasmine-core @types/jasmine`.

   #### Installation of Jest library and packages